joreilly86/flocode-python-essentials/06-data-structures.md

 ## Lists

 Lists are ordered, mutable collections.
-Great for sequences of anything—numbers, strings, even other lists.
+Great for sequences of anything, numbers, strings, even other lists.

 ```python
 beam_lengths = [5.2, 6.7, 4.8, 7.1]